When does the Stamp Duty Holiday end? Will property prices plummet? We reveal all…

 Anyone in the market for a property lately has been basking in the glory of the Stamp Duty Holiday – the incentive introduced by Rishi Sunak back in March to stabilise the housing market during the COVID pandemic.
 An incentive that on the face of it, seems to have done remarkably well, especially considering the critical backlash it received when it was first announced back in July of 2020.

-Nationwide are reporting that house prices have risen over 7% last year, hitting a 6 year high.
-Mortgage approvals haven’t fared too bad either, all despite lockdown being labelled a slightly less conventional form of economic Armageddon.
+Nationwide are reporting that house prices have risen over 7% last year, hitting a 6 year high. house repayments approvals haven’t fared too bad either, all despite lockdown being labelled a slightly less conventional form of economic Armageddon.
 So, you could assume that to some extent the housing market has curbed this COVID blow, although that doesn’t necessarily mean it’ll get off scot free.

 You see, while the market has survived the initial spurt of uncertainty surround coronavirus, its future still remains very much unclear.
 Something that’s got many industry experts splitting hairs.